openmarmot/twe/README.md

 ### To Play
 - install python3 and pygame
 - download code
+- change directory to the code directory
-- python3 twe.py (windows would be py)
+- python3 twe.py (windows would be: py twe.py)

 ### Controls
 - '~' opens/closes debug menu (spawn zombies!)
 - 'w/s/a/d' movement
 - left click on a object to open context menu
 - 'esc' to exit menu
+- 1-0 number keys are used in menus
 - 'f' to fire weapon (if you have one)
 - 'g' throw grenade (if you have one)

 ### License / Whatever
 - I want to do this project completely by myself to improve my python skills and just as a fun hobby.
 - However - I put it on github for a reason.
 Feel free to copy code from it if you find it useful.
 If you use a lot of code I'd appreciate a little shout out or note as to where you got it.
 Thanks!
+- On this project it is rare that I copy code from the internet, almost most of it is from scratch (that is why the math is so bad) - but when I have copied code I will try to include references from where I got it